SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 USER GUIDES/authorisation/sapient-user-roles-and-permissions.md

 ---
-title: Customer administrator role-based access to SAPIENT actions
+title: Role-based access to SAPIENT actions
 excerpt: >-
   Acess to SAPIENT options and features varies and depends on your role within the organisation.
 A list of recommended and basic roles and permissions are